Frequently Asked Questions

 What is the project’s history?

 In 2019, Ian began work on a successor to the original Freenet, which was internally known as “Locutus.”
 This project, a redesign from the ground up, incorporated lessons learned from the original Freenet’s development and operation, and adapted to today’s challenges.
-In March 2023, the original version of Freenet was separated into its own project, and what was known as “Locutus” was officially branded as “Freenet.”
+In March 2023, the original version of Freenet was separated into its own project, and what was known as “Locutus” was officially renamed to “Freenet.”

 How do the previous and current versions of Freenet differ?